czernous/ac-portfolio-v3/src/static-content/services/web-development.md

 ---

-Great web design with no functionality is like a sports car with no engine - Paul Cookson A website that functions well increases the time users spend on your platform which gives you the opportunity for them to become your customers.
+According to Paul Cookson, great web design with no functionality is like a sports care with no engine.
+A website that functions well increases the time users spend on your platform which gives you the opportunity for them to become your customers.

 Imagine a customer clicks on their site and your page takes forever to load.
 The customer will get frustrated, leave and purchase from your competitors.